Pursuit Force: Extreme Justice

-Pursuit Force: Extreme Justice is a vehicular combat/shooter video game developed by Bigbig Studios for the PlayStation Portable, released in 2007.
-It is the sequel to Pursuit Force.
-A PlayStation 2 version was announced, but never released.
+Pursuit Force: Extreme Justice is a 2007 vehicular combat and third-person shooter video game developed by Bigbig Studios and published by Sony Computer Entertainment for the PlayStation Portable.
+The sequel to Pursuit Force, it was released in PAL regions in December 2007 and in North America in January 2008.
+A PlayStation 2 version was announced but never released.
+The game received mixed reviews from critics.
+In August 2023, Pursuit Force: Extreme Justice was released for PlayStation 4 and PlayStation 5 as part of the Classics Catalogue.